StatCan/aaw/docs/en/index.md

 _Publish with Canadian-made software._

 **[Plotly Dash](/2-Publishing/Dash/)** is a popular Python library that allows you to create interactive web-based visualizations and dashboards with ease.
 Developed by the Montreal-based company Plotly, Dash has gained a reputation for being a powerful and flexible tool for building custom data science graphics.
 With Dash, you can create everything from simple line charts to complex, multi-page dashboards with interactive widgets and controls.
-Because it's built on open-source technologies like Flask, React, and Plotly.js, Dash is highly customizable and can be easily integrated with other data science tools and workflows.
+Because it's built on open source technologies like Flask, React, and Plotly.js, Dash is highly customizable and can be easily integrated with other data science tools and workflows.
 Whether you're a data scientist, analyst, or developer, Dash can help you create engaging and informative visualizations that bring your data to life.

 ## Cloud Storage